DesignMerge USPS Intelligent Mail bar code support

 0070012345612345678960602123478

 This is a far less common example.
 In this case, the data must be converted before it is merged into the document.
-DesignMerge provides a special Keyword Link for this process ( _BARCODE_USPS_IM_ ).
-When you create a Variable Link of this name, and point it to the raw data to be converted, DesignMerge will convert this data on-the-fly while merging.
-The Intelligent Mail Bar Code Keyword Link is a standard feature of DesignMerge.
+DesignMerge provides a special Variable Link Type for this process.
+When you create a Variable Link of the Intelligent Mail Barcode Type, and point it to the raw data to be converted, AccurioPro VDP will convert this data on-the-fly while merging.
+Applying an Intelligent Mail Bar Code Variable Link is a standard feature of DesignMerge.

 Data Format